brmlab/brmbar/brmbar3/INSTALL.md

   If you want to make sure all works as expected, execute the SQL statements in file `SQL.test` (revisit for currency names too) which will populate the database with a bit of sample data for testing.
+* Regarding adding users at this point and for other usage instructions, refer to the USAGE file.

 TODO: Mention the actual commands to execute.